Graph display

 Before collecting data, draw a prediction of the results directly on the graph.

-1. Go to Graph Tools Drawer and select Draw Prediction Tool.
+- Go to the Graph Tools drawer and select Draw Prediction and select Draw Prediction . .

-To remove the prediction from the graph, click Draw Prediction Tool to deselect the tool.
+To remove the prediction from the graph, click Draw Prediction again to deselect the tool.